git/git.github.io/SoC-2016-Ideas.md

 already ported by now.
 It is still possible to start with something small by porting portions of existing shell-scripts to C using a C helper inside the existing shell-script.

+### Port packfile creation optimisations to libgit2

+Libgit2 has an implementation of pack-objects (copied from git) which does support multi-threading but not some of the other capabilities which the git implementation does like re-using deltas or copying compressed data from one packfile to another.

+This would involve looking at the code in git to copy over optimisations as well as figuring out what parts of libgit2 should be changed to accomodate these new capabilities.

+- Language: C
+- Difficulty: medium
+- Possible mentors: Carlos Martín / Ed Thomson

+### Git server framework in libgit2

+Libgit2 has support for the client side of the negotiation, but it's missing server-side capabilities.
+We wouldn't want to simply reimplement `upload-pack` or `receive-pack` as function calls, but instead create the framework that takes care of the protocol details and calls to user code for

+ * pushing bytes to and from the network
+ * deciding which references to advertise
+ * deciding whether an update is acceptable
+ * possibly more

+which would allow e.g. limiting which references are shown to a particular user or make decisions about updates in callbacks instead of script hooks.

+- Language: C
+- Difficulty: medium
+- Possible mentors: Carlos Martín / Ed Thomson